PROPER LANDSCAPING FOR YOUR NEW MONUMENT SIGN

 So many times the type of landscaping plants are not considered in the project.
 Just make it look nice.
 Then a couple months later, you can’t even see the monument.
 Those plants that were to enhance the sign have now matured and taken over.

-If you choose to have your landscaper do the planting independently of the sign, here are a few guidelines to ensure a sucessful outcome:
+If you choose to have your landscaper do the planting independently of the sign, here are a few guidelines to ensure your contentment with the outcome:

 Here are a few plant and shrub suggestions:

-1. Boxwood.
-Although it can grow to a height of 5’ it can be easily trimmed and shaped.
-This shrub requires constant upkeep to keep it from blocking your sign and would work best placed to the sides of the monument.
+- Although it can grow to a height of 5’ it can be easily trimmed and shaped.

-6. Moonshadow Euonymus.
+- Moonshadow Euonymus.
 Green and gold shrub grows to 3’ tall and can be trained to climb walls.
-This shrub works best placed to the sides of your monument sign.

-9. Vinca Minor aka Periwinkle.
-Evergreen ground cover with showy purple flowers grows to a height of 6″.
+- Vinca Minor aka Periwinkle.
+Evergreen ground cover with showy purple flowers.

-13. Hosta.
-These easy to grow, shade loving plants come in a wide variety of foliage colors, and textures.
+- Hosta.
+These easy to grow, shade loving plants come in a wide variety of foliage colors and textures.
 Tall stems with lily-like flowers present in spring.
-Maximum height is anywhere from 4″ to 3′, depending on the variety.

 Of course with all garden planning you’ll need to take into consideration what zone you’re in, your soil type, light and water availiblity.
 Happy gardening!